CausalLearningAI/tc-bench/README.md

 ### 1.2 One-shot setup with `_install.sh`

-`_install.sh` at the repo root creates `.venv` (Python 3.10), installs the `tcbench` package in editable mode, and pulls the full runtime dependency set.
-It auto-detects CUDA via `nvidia-smi` and picks the matching `torch==2.4.*` wheel index.
+`_install.sh` at the repo root creates `.venv` (Python 3.10), installs the `tcbench` package in editable mode, and installs the runtime dependencies.
+It auto-detects CUDA with `nvidia-smi`; use `--cpu` to force CPU-only wheels.

 ```bash
 git clone https://github.com/CausalLearningAI/tc-bench.git